gwm-code/PoUv2/README.md

 - `CombatState` holds battlers, menus, logs, reward tracking.
 - `Resolve.ts` handles attack/ability/item resolutions (with kill-credit XP bonuses).
 - `ui/Battle` folder draws the pixel battlefield and the React HUD overlay (actions, target list, party panel, summary).
+- `ENEMY_TURN` currently drives a lightweight AI pass where each surviving foe picks a random living hero and performs a basic attack; this is the placeholder layer we’ll extend later for scripted behaviours.
 Recent HUD work splits canvas rendering from overlay layout; the overlay gets normalized rects so it can mirror whatever geometry the renderer chooses.

+### Encounter Flow
+- When an overworld encounter triggers, the game now routes through a **Mist transition scene**: the world desaturates, charcoal wisps curl in from the screen edges, and a circular tear closes over the party before the battle HUD fades in.
+The transition lasts ~2 seconds, can be skipped with any key, and keeps the lore front-and-center (the Mist is literally swallowing the map).

 ### Party & Gear
 `Party.ts` seeds the hero roster from `content/heroes.json`, tracks level/XP, and applies kill bonuses. `HeroStats.ts` aggregates equipment bonuses. `CharacterEquipmentOverlay` + `PartyOverlay` expose drag/drop and active-party selection.